Mattyx22/navbar-cc/README.md

 # Navbar-cc
-Navbar-cc is a responsive navbar made using basic technologies like HTML and CSS with a little of vanilla JavaScript.
+Navbar-cc is a responsive navbar made using basic technologies like HTML and CSS.

 ## See an example
 https://mattyx22.github.io/navbar-cc/index.html

 ## Features
-- fully responsive (looks nice on mobile and desktop)
 - colors of navbar can be different for both options
 - fast (takes only ~6 KB)